Gold Circle Honoree – 2019

 If you were to concoct a recipe for a local television news anchor, you probably wouldn’t include degrees in law.
 But then again, you may not be familiar with COLLEEN MARSHALL.
 She joined WCMH in Columbus in 1984, and eventually became a weekday anchor in 1992.
 She’s covered a wide range of stories impacting central Ohio.
 She’s been honored with an Ohio Valley Regional Emmy award, as well as numerous other awards for her diverse body of work.
 Her colleagues describe her as someone who is selfless, and always has the time to listen, talk… and mentor!

 BETTER CALL CHERIE!
 WHAT DID CHERIE SAY?
 CHERIE WILL KNOW THE ANSWER!!!
 For more than a quarter century, there’s probably not a single member of the Ohio Valley NATAS region who hasn’t uttered those words.
 CHERIE HOUSLEY first became involved with the chapter in the 1980’s.
-During her tenure, she’s served as chapter president, national trustee, and the role most of you are most familiar with, chapter administrator.
+During her tenure, she’s served as chapter president, national trustee, and the role most of you are most familiar with, Emmy awards administrator.
+She now serves as the chapter’s executive director.
 Along the way, she started her own production company, Panoramic Productions, and has earned four Ohio Valley Regional Emmy Awards, among myriad other honors and achievements.
 She remains tireless, selfless and dedicated to the chapter, and as one member has said (probably more than one!), she’s the glue that holds the chapter together.

 Gold Circle Honoree – 2015